-The Day Lab develops innovative nanomaterials that enable high precision therapy of cancer and other diseases, and elucidates how nanoparticle architecture impacts function by studying nano/bio interactions from the subcellular to whole organism level.
-The nanoparticles we develop enable high precision by: (1) binding to and inhibiting molecules that are expressed exclusively in diseased cells, (2) remaining in an inactive state until they are activated in diseased cells by externally applied tissue-penetrating near-infrared light, or (3) using cell-derived membranes as coatings to avoid detection by the immune system and facilitate cell-specific cargo delivery.
+The Day Lab develops innovative nanomaterials that enable high precision therapy of various diseases, including cancers, blood disorders, and gynecologic conditions.
+We also study nano/bio interactions from the sub-cellular to whole organism level to elucidate how nanoparticle architecture impacts function.
+The nanoparticles we develop facilitate high precision therapy by: (1) delivering nucleic acids or antibodies to inhibit genes that drive disease progression, (2) supplying heat or other agents to diseased cells in response to activation with externally applied tissue-penetrating near-infrared light, or (3) using cell-derived membranes as coatings to avoid detection by the immune system and enable cell-specific cargo delivery.
 Our research is at the forefront of nanomedicine, and is advancing the field by revealing important information regarding the design and implementation of nanoparticles for therapeutic applications.
-In the future, the technologies we develop may transform the way we manage diseases such as cancer, blood disorders, pregnancy-related conditions, and more.
+In the future, the information we generate and the technologies we develop may transform medical practice to improve patient care.

 Follow @TheDayLab on Twitter!